 A member firm who wishes to display testimonials in compliance with Rule 2210(d)(6) may disclose them either in the interactive electronic communication itself, in close proximity to the testimonial or through a clearly marked hyperlink using language such as "important testimonial information."
-Firms registered under the Advisers Act are also subject to prohibitions against fraudulent, manipulative or deceptive acts or the use of any advertisement that refers to a testimonial concerning an investment adviser or any advice, analysis, report or other service rendered by the investment adviser.
+A registered representative who was operating an unauthorized website and social media page, both of which contained non-compliant testimonials, was subject to a FINRA disciplinary proceeding.